-Ask students to come to the front of the room.
-Have them color, read, talk, etc. and then ask the rest of the class what they are doing.
+- Ask students to come to the front of the room.
+Have them actually perform the act of coloring, reading, talking, and so on.
+Then, ask the rest of the class what they are doing.
 This method is a way of introducing the concept of action words.

-Have each student engage in an activity, and then tell you what they are doing.
-Remind them that they are using action words by telling you what they are doing.
+- Have each student engage in an activity and then tell you what they are doing.
+Remind them they're using action words by telling you what they're doing.

-Use flashcards, if your plan is to stimulate reading and recognition.
-Start with pictoral flashcards, and then move on to words.
-Allow the students to match the action with the concept, before asking them to try and memorize the abstract notion of language.
+- Use flashcards if your plan is to stimulate reading and recognition.
+Start with pictorial flashcards and then move on to words.
+Allow students to match the action with the concept before asking them to try and memorize the abstract notion of language.

-Have students draw pictures of different actions.
-Ask them to tell the rest of the class what actions they drew.
+- Have students draw pictures of different actions.
+Ask them to tell the rest of the class which actions they drew.

-The students can engage in miniature science projects to learn about the senses.
-For example, they could have a "sight" station (frog vs. tadpole), and a "touch" station (star fish vs. shell).
-If you are experimenting with the sense of taste, please make sure none of the little ones are allergic!
+- Students can also engage in miniature science projects to learn about the senses.
+For example, they could have a "sight" station (frog vs. tadpole) and a "touch" station (starfish vs. shell).
+If you're experimenting with the sense of taste, make sure none of the little ones are allergic!

-Pair similiar words together.
-For example, talk about "walk," "jog," and "run" together, so that students understand the differences amongst them.
+- As you move through the lesson, pair similar words together.
+For example, try discussing "walk," "jog," and "run" together, so students understand the similarities and differences among them.